• Skip to primary navigation

 There is not a one size fits all formula for brewing loose leaf tea.
 There are many different methods and customs for brewing tea.

 In the beginning, follow the steeping guides from your tea merchant.
-You can customize to your taste with subsequent brews.
+You can customize it to your taste with subsequent brews.

 I say throw away your tea ball because they were designed for western use when the only available loose leaf tea was cut very fine.
 With specialty teas becoming more accessible to the west from eastern tea-growing nations, the premium tea leaf is just too large for the confined space of a tea ball.
 It will not steep properly.

 Use an open mesh infuser instead.
 If you don't have one, steep the leaf loosely in a teapot and pour it into a cup through a strainer for drinking.
-The leaf will have more room to open up and infuse much more flavor.
+The leaf will have more room to open up and infuse flavor.

 Water Quality for Tea